kaosat-dev/gofree/README.md

     * install the web ui for JSCAD V2 (V2 branch)
     * go to jscad.xyz

-- drag & drop this folder onto the JSCAD UI
+- drag & drop the folder containing a design (in this case on of the folders [here]('./cad/') ) onto the JSCAD UI

 ## License